Pig City (TV series): Streaming

 In March 2022, the Canada Media Fund's YouTube channel Encore+ uploaded episodes of the series in both English and French.
-The series became unavailable in November 2022 due to the closure of Encore+.
+The series became unavailable the same year in November due to the closure of Encore+.

 Awards and nominations

 Soundtrack

 On December 3, 2002, Les Disques Star Records Inc. released a soundtrack CD in Canada called "Reggie and the Rashers", named after the band of the same name as featured in the show, and contained the songs sung by them.
 It was available in both English and French.

 Three music videos from the soundtrack were included on CinéGroupe Star's "Double Trouble"/"Sacré Délire" VHS tapes with What's with Andy? and The Kids from Room 402 (one music video per volume).